Background pattern

 Consult your doctor or pharmacist:

-Contact your doctor if you experience blurred vision or other visual changes, which may be caused by cataracts or glaucoma.
+Consult your doctor if you experience blurred vision or other visual disturbances, which can be caused by cataracts or glaucoma.

 Using Flixonase with other medicines

-Inform your doctor or pharmacist that you are using, have used recently or may have to use any other medicine, including those purchased without a prescription.
+Tell your doctor or pharmacist that you are using, have recently used, or may need to use any other medicine, including those obtained without a prescription.

-Consult your doctor before using fluticasone propionate nasal spray if you are taking:
+Consult your doctor before using fluticasone propionate nasally if you are taking:

-- medicines containing ritonavir or cobicistat (for the treatment of HIV or AIDS).
-Some medicines may increase the effects of Flixonase, so your doctor will make close checks if you are taking these medicines.
+• medicines containing ritonavir or cobicistat (for the treatment of HIV or AIDS).
+Some medicines may increase the effects of Flixonase, so your doctor will monitor you closely if you are taking these medicines.

-No studies have described any effect of Flixonase on driving or operating machines.
-Check if Flixonase affects you, before driving or operating heavy machinery.
+No studies have described any effect of Flixonase on driving or operating machinery.
+Check if Flixonase affects you before driving or operating heavy machinery.

 Flixonase contains benzalkonium chloride

-This medicine contains 0.02 mg of benzalkonium chloride in each spray.
+This medicine contains 0.02 mg of benzalkonium chloride per spray.

 Benzalkonium chloride may cause irritation or inflammation inside the nose, especially when used for long periods of treatment.